tarwn/lessthandot-hugo/blogs/content/posts/2009-04-26-import-directory-of-xml-files-into-sql-s-2005.md

 http://searchsqlserver.techtarget.com/tip/0,289483,sid87_gci1165410,00.html

-Now back to the process at hand…
+Now back to the process at hand...

-For test I’m using local directories, C:XML and C:XML_ARCHIVE.
+For test I'm using local directories, C:XML and C:XML_ARCHIVE.

 Given the procedure we just created was deployed successfully, I can now call the procedure to process everything in C:XML as

 sql
 Exec dbo.ImportFileAttributes 'C:XML_ARCHIVE','C:XML','[XMLImportWT]'
 ```
-Executing this I can now see in XMLImportWT that I’ve grabbed the file names and file creation date and times.
+Executing this I can now see in XMLImportWT that I've grabbed the file names and file creation date and times.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt//xmlimport_1.gif" alt="" title="" width="540" height="141" />
 </div>

-Now let’s finish the process and grab the XML data and move everything from the work table to the table that we actually want in our DR strategies.
+Now let's finish the process and grab the XML data and move everything from the work table to the table that we actually want in our DR strategies.

 First step, I will update the rownum column